Andrewodwyer/City-Events-Blog/README.md

 	- “As a user I can open a event listing from the calendar so that see more details of the event”
 	- “As a User, I want to browse and search for events so that I can find events that interest me.”

-Each of these epics groups together the relevant user stories under a common theme, making it easier to manage and visualize progress on your Kanban board.
+Each of these epics groups together the relevant user stories under a common theme, making it easier to manage and visualise progress on the Kanban board.
 The Epics are grouped using Tags on the User Stories eg. Tag: "Epic 1: Registered Users"

 ![Kanban Board](static/readme-img/Agile/Kanban-Board.png)